juliarenee/cep-data/README.md

 If all 12 Durham public schools eligible but not participating in CEP had adopted the program this year, 16 schools in the district would have shifted ranks, according to our analysis.

-Our findings also estimate that some schools could lose over $10,000 in Title I funding all schools eligible for CEP participated.
+Our findings also estimate that at least one school could lose over $30,000 in Title I funding had all schools eligible for CEP participated.